Fractured Magic: Chapter Three

 Leandros sighed.
 “That’s exactly why I’m warning you.
 You can’t fight with them, Rhea.
 You.
 If we can’t get Amos back and it falls on you to lead—”

-“I’m sorry, but I must,” Leandros said, “My point is that the Magistrates remember their grudges, and you need to stay on their good side.
-But me?
-I don’t matter the way you do.
-I can be their villain, if it helps our people.
-You heard Magistrate Malong: they already have their grudges against me.
-What's one more?”
+“I’m sorry, but I must.
+The Magistrates remember their grudges.
+You need to stay on their good side, but you heard Magistrate Malong: they already have their grudges against me.
+What’s one more?”

 “This is more than a grudge.
 Do you really think you can threaten them without consequences?”
 Rhea asked.
-She lowered her voice before adding, “Unity is even more dangerous than Orean.”
+She lowered her voice before adding, “Unity is even more dangerous than Orean.
+You know what happens when someone offends them.”

 That woman.
 She meant the orinian, of course.
-They still hadn't found the words to describe her, and it didn't help that everyone — Magistrates, Unity Representatives, even Alfheimr officials — kept telling them they were in shock, that they misunderstood what they saw.
+They still hadn’t found the words to describe her, and it didn’t help that everyone—Magistrates, Unity Representatives, even Alfheim officials—kept telling them they were in shock, that they’d misinterpreted what they saw.
 “The Magistrates will never believe us.
-If we want their help, we have to play their game: hold the truth until the time is right, and in the meantime, use Unity's resources to get Amos back.”
+If we want their help, we have to play their game: hold the truth until the time is right, and in the meantime, use their resources to get Amos back.”

-It wasn't until Rhea wiped her eyes that Leandros realized his cousin was crying.
-He reached a hand toward her, eyes wide, then let it drop.
+It wasn’t until Rhea wiped her eyes that Leandros realized his cousin was crying.
+He reached a hand toward her, then let it drop again.
 “Rhea?
 Can I help?”

 Leandros stared at his cousin, shocked.
 “Me?”

 Leandros gave the question due consideration.
 Rhea deserved no less.
 The aftermath of the explosion had passed in a blur, as had the journey back to Alfheim.
-There, they'd been greeted with fear and anger disguised as pity, and they hadn't had even a moment to grieve before they'd been forced on a train to Gallontea to beg Unity for help.
+There, they’d been greeted with fear and anger disguised as pity, and they hadn’t had been given even a moment to grieve before being forced on a train to Gallonten to beg Unity for help.
 They were both exhausted and numb, which left little room for surety.
 Still, Leandros was as sure as he could be.

 “We grieve in different ways.
-For me, stillness is agony.
 I can’t sit and wait for news; I have to do something to get him back.
 I owe him my life, and I have to be the one to bring him home.”
 Leandros looked back at the courthouse looming behind them.
 This place, this island, was civil and clean and quiet, unlike Illyon.
-The cobblestone paths were surrounded by fields of blue flowers, blue like shallow waters off a southern shore.
-The taurel swayed in the breeze, and Leandros nodded at them.
-“You've heard the rhyme, haven't you?
-Taurel, taurel, old stone and coral.”
+The paths were surrounded by fields of flowers as blue as shallow waters off a southern shore.
+As they swayed in the breeze, Leandros thought of the children back in Illyon.
+“Have you heard the rhyme?
+Taurel, taurel, old stone and coral?”

 Rhea glanced dully at the flowers, unimpressed.
 She narrowed her eyes at Leandros.
 “Is this going to be about Egil?”

+After Leandros’ father betrayed and abandoned him, Amos had been there.
+After Egil died and left Leandros behind, Amos had been there.
+When Leandros had no one else, he’d still had Amos.
 Rhea peeked at Leandros past her long bangs.
-For decades after Histrios, Leandros barely spoke to them — to Rhea and Amos.
+For decades after Histrios, Leandros had barely spoken to either of them—to Rhea or to Amos.
 He regretted it now, regretted the distance it wedged between them.
 Something wavered in Rhea’s expression and for a moment, Leandros worried she’d cry again.

-“I suppose I should let you go.
-But I don’t like it.”
+“I should let you go, but I don’t like it.”

-“I thank you for your sacrifice,” Leandros said, biting back a smile.
+“Thank you for your sacrifice, then,” Leandros said, biting back a smile.
 “I’m sorry I’m leaving you to face Alfheimr alone.”

 “I don’t care about that.
 It’s what I was raised to do,” Rhea said.
-She studied Leandros like she wanted to dissect him, like she could see through him to the storm raging inside, darker than the sky.
-“If you repeat what I'm about to say to anyone, as your new queen, I will have you executed.”
-She paused, took a deep breath.
-“I've always looked up to you, even when I was angry with you.
-This doesn't surprise you.”
-Leandros hid a smile and shook his head as Rhea continued: “I lost my father, maybe for good, and next to him you're the person I'm closest to in all the world.
-I don't want to lose you, too.”
+She studied Leandros like she wanted to dissect him, like she could see through him to the storm inside, darker than the sky.
+“If you repeat what I’m about to say to anyone, as your new queen, I will have you executed.”
+Leandros hid a smile and nodded as Rhea continued: “I lost my father, maybe for good, and next to him you’re the person I'm closest to in all the world.
+I don’t want to lose you, too.”

 “You won’t,” Leandros said.
 He knew it may well be a lie.
 “Trust me, Rhea.
 Trust that this is something I can do.”

-“Only if you promise to be more careful with the Magistrates,” Rhea countered.
-As if afraid of being heard, she looked back at the island.
+“Only if you promise to be more careful with the Magistrates.”
+As if afraid of being heard, Rhea glanced back at the island.
 There was no one there, just the courthouse blotting out the sky.
-“Do you really think they have alternate motives, or was that a bluff?”
+“Do you really think they have ulterior motives, or was that a bluff?”

 “It was only a bluff,” Leandros said.
 A much easier lie.